amarHDev/Dashboard1/README.md

 Take a look for the final rendering here  https://posdashboard1.netlify.com/ .

-# for more details about me
+# For more details about me
 Visit my portfolio at https://henni-amar-cv.netlify.com/